ipfs/kubo/docs/experimental-features.md

 ### Basic Usage:

-In order to connect peers QmA and QmB through a relay node QmRelay:
+To connect peers QmA and QmB through a relay node QmRelay:

 - Both peers should connect to the relay:
 `ipfs swarm connect /transport/address/p2p/QmRelay`